 The funny thing about painting, though, is you find out there is a joy in the act of creation, a feeling of deep satisfaction in bringing something to life, but once that painting is complete and hangs on the wall, that rush of satisfaction starts to fade.

 Have you read?

 Are we doing enough?

 People sometimes ask if I am proud of Newlight.
-Yes, I am; I am deeply proud of the people at Newlight who have joined Newlight’s mission and work day in and day out, bringing some of the most extraordinary determination, creativity, and skill to their work I have ever seen.
+Yes, I am; I am deeply proud of the people at Newlight who have joined Newlight’s mission (of creating regenerative AirCarbon products) and work day in and day out, bringing some of the most extraordinary determination, creativity, and skill to their work I have ever seen.
 “A Spartan’s true strength is the warrior next to him.”
 I am proud of who we are, what we stand for, and what we are fighting to achieve.